ailabstw/FedAlgo/README.md

 `pip install gwasprs --index-url https://gitlab-ci-token:fz91zDTrZV-1T1ysa2tv@gitlab.corp.ailabs.tw/api/v4/projects/3247/packages/pypi/simple`

-## Compile
+## Compilation

+To support functionalities from plink, we should compile source files and install executable binaries.

+### Manual

-Execute scripts in `scripts` to compile external programs.
+Execute scripts in `scripts` to compile external programs and install executables.

+### Automatic

+Automatic compilation and installation are recorded in `.gitlab-ci.yml` for CI and `setup.py` for packaging.

 ## Development information